Down with the King (album): Videos

-Two video clips were released on songs from the album: "Down With The King" and "Ooh, Whatcha Gonna Do".
-In the video on the title track, which was directed by Marcus Raboy, a lot of rap stars were filmed: Eazy-E, Redman, Kris Kross, Jermaine Dupri, Phife Dawg, Onyx, Salt-n-Pepa, KRS-One, EPMD, A Tribe Called Quest, De La Soul, MC Lyte, Kid Capri, Das EFX, P.M.
+Two video clips were released on songs from the album: "Down with the King" and "Ooh, Whatcha Gonna Do".
+The video on the title track, which was directed by Marcus Raboy, many other rappers made cameos, including Eazy-E, Redman, Kris Kross, Jermaine Dupri, Onyx, Salt-N-Pepa, KRS-One, EPMD, A Tribe Called Quest, De La Soul, MC Lyte, Kid Capri, Das EFX, P.M.
 Dawn and Naughty by Nature.
 Onyx also appeared in the video for the song "Ooh, Whatcha Gonna Do".
+The video was produced by Drew Stone.